Babak Khorramdin (director): Murder

 Khorramdin was murdered by his parents Akbar and Iran in Ekbatan, Tehran, in May 2021.
 On 16 May, after parts of his mutilated body were found by a municipal worker in Ekbatan, Khorramdin's parents were arrested by the police and subsequently confessed to killing their son.
-The parent were unrepentant, accusing their son of being corrupt for not having married.
+The parents were unrepentant, accusing their son of being corrupt for not having married.

 On 17 May, Khorramdin's father confessed that he and his wife had drugged and anesthetized their child and tied his legs with a linen bandage, put a plastic bandage around his neck, and stabbed him several times afterwards.
 After mutilating their son's body in their bathroom, his remains were put in three handbags and dumped in the garbage bins in phase 3 of Ekbatan, Ariashahr and Maidan Sanat around midnight.
 Akbar Khorramdin stated that their motivation for the murder was the victim's mistreatment towards them and his apparently unfounded relationships with students.

 On 19 May, Khorramdin's parents confessed that they had killed their son-in-law Faramarz and daughter Arezoo in the same way in 2011 and 2018, dismembering them and throwing their bodies in the trash.
 Lack of "morality" was the motivation behind killing their son-in-law, while the reason for their daughter's murder was described by them as "alcohol and drug use and affairs with strangers."
 According to officials, a licensed psychiatrist has confirmed the couple's mental well-being.

+Akbar Khorramdin died of late-stage cancer during the criminal investigation phase.
+In 2022, Iran Mousavi Sani was sentenced to 45 months in prison for assisting in premeditated murder.